DrDBanner/inmanage/docs/index.md

 php -r 'var_dump(extension_loaded("saxon"));'
 ```

-Notes:
+> [!NOTE]
-- On shared hosting, enable the Saxon extension in cPanel if available.
+> - On shared hosting, enable the Saxon extension in cPanel if available.
-- On Docker images used by the project, it may already be installed.
+> - On Docker images used by the project, it may already be installed.
-- On bare‑metal Linux, you typically install the shared library first, then compile/enable the PHP extension.
+> - On bare‑metal Linux, you typically install the shared library first, then compile/enable the PHP extension.

 See the official installation instructions:
 <https://invoiceninja.github.io/en/self-host-installation/#lib-saxon>